suzukiget/api-public/README.md

 # WebSocket Public Channels - Authentication Not Required

+All parameter in the WebSocket api is string format.

 ### Trades

 After receiving the response, you will start receiving recent trade,